A FAMILY VISION

 All the data from our cleanups is collected and sent to Break Free From Plastic (BFFP), an NGO network that realizes global brand audits to identify the top global polluters.
 They use their data to push for systemic change in the production and disposal of single use plastics.

-If you want to help make a difference, come and join us on Friday mornings for our weekly clean-up!
+If you want to help make a difference, come and join us on Sunday for our weekly clean-up!
 Follow us on Facebook or Instagram for more info about our next cleanup.

 Saifana Organic Farm is one of the core members of Lombok Eco Market (LEM).
 LEM was created to provide a central collective for the many talented eco-artisans working in Lombok.
 Based on six guiding principles – Women’s Empowerment, Conscious Shopping, Circular Economy, Earth-Friendly, Local Roots & Pop-Up – the LEM invites them to sell their products in various events around the island.
 Today, there are nearly 40 active companies under the LEM umbrella!